ntlinh16/cloudal/examples/experiment/elmerfs/README.md

 # Running elmerfs with an AntidoteDB backend on Grid5000
-This experiment performs some tests (which not design yet) of [elmerfs](https://github.com/scality/elmerfs) which is a file system using an [AntidoteDB](https://www.antidoteDB.eu/) cluster as backend.
+This experiment performs some tests (which not designed yet) of [elmerfs](https://github.com/scality/elmerfs) which is a file system using an [AntidoteDB](https://www.antidoteDB.eu/) cluster as backend.

 ## Introduction

 The steps of this experiment follows the general flowchart of cloudal [here](https://github.com/ntlinh16/cloudal#an-experiment-workflow-with-cloudal).

-The `create_combs_queue()` function is not called because the parameters are not design yet.
+The `create_combs_queue()` function is not called because the parameters are not designed yet.

 The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) configuring these hosts by: deploys a Kubernetes cluster to manage a AntidoteDB cluster and installs elmerfs is deploy on hosts which connect to AntidoteDB cluster.